CPU cache: Overview

-Used to speed data fetch and store; the data cache is usually organized as a hierarchy of more cache levels (L1, L2, etc.; see also multi-level caches below).
+caches above the I-cache and D-cache are usually organized as a hierarchy of more cache levels (L2, L3, etc.); see also multi-level caches below).

 History

 Motherboard of a NeXTcube computer (1990).
 At the lower edge of the image left from the middle, there is the CPU Motorola 68040 operated at 25 MHz with two separate level 1 caches of 4 KiB each on the chip, one for the instructions and one for data.
 The board has no external L2 cache.

 Early examples of CPU caches include the Atlas 2 and the IBM System/360 Model 85 in the 1960s.
 The first CPUs that used a cache had only one level of cache; unlike later level 1 cache, it was not split into L1d (for data) and L1i (for instructions).
 Split L1 cache started in 1976 with the IBM 801 CPU, became mainstream in the late 1980s, and in 1997 entered the embedded CPU market with the ARMv5TE.
 As of 2015, even sub-dollar SoCs split the L1 cache.
 They also have L2 caches and, for larger processors, L3 caches as well.
 The L2 cache is usually not split, and acts as a common repository for the already split L1 cache.
 Every core of a multi-core processor has a dedicated L1 cache and is usually not shared between the cores.
 The L2 cache, and lower-level caches, may be shared between the cores.
 L4 cache is currently uncommon, and is generally dynamic random-access memory (DRAM) on a separate die or chip, rather than static random-access memory (SRAM).
 An exception to this is when eDRAM is used for all levels of cache, down to L1.
 Historically L1 was also on a separate die, however bigger die sizes have allowed integration of it as well as other cache levels, with the possible exception of the last level.
 Each extra level of cache tends to be smaller and faster than the lower levels.

 Caches (like for RAM historically) have generally been sized in powers of: 2, 4, 8, 16 etc. KiB; when up to MiB sizes (i.e. for larger non-L1), very early on the pattern broke down, to allow for larger caches without being forced into the doubling-in-size paradigm, with e.g. Intel Core 2 Duo with 3 MiB L2 cache in April 2008.
 This happened much later for L1 caches, as their size is generally still a small number of KiB.
 The IBM zEC12 from 2012 is an exception however, to gain unusually large 96 KiB L1 data cache for its time, and e.g. the IBM z13 having a 96 KiB L1 instruction cache (and 128 KiB L1 data cache), and Intel Ice Lake-based processors from 2018, having 48 KiB L1 data cache and 48 KiB L1 instruction cache.
 In 2020, some Intel Atom CPUs (with up to 24 cores) have (multiple of) 4.5 MiB and 15 MiB cache sizes.